37 Steady Level-Flight Operations

 where the \phi values are called weight fractions.

-the minus sign indicating that weight is reducing as fuel is burned off.
+The minus sign indicates that weight is reduced as fuel is burned off.

-However, for initial estimates of aircraft performance, including flight range and endurance, it is common to use an in-flight weight equal to the gross weight less half the fuel weight at the takeoff condition.
-A more refined calculation will use an estimate or measurement of the fuel burn during different phases of the flight, including taxi, takeoff, and climb, to better estimate the in-flight weight.
-Nevertheless, whatever aircraft weight is being used for the performance calculations, its value and how it is being calculated should always be qualified based on the best available information.
+However, for initial estimates of aircraft performance, including flight range and endurance, it is common to use an in-flight weight equal to the gross weight less half the usable fuel weight at the takeoff condition.
+A more advanced calculation will estimate or measure the fuel burn during different phases of the flight, including taxi, takeoff, and climb, to better estimate the in-flight weight.
+Nevertheless, whatever aircraft weight is used for the performance calculations, its value and how it is calculated should always be qualified based on the best available information.

 Jet-Propelled Airplane